josephmontes/VAA/README.md

     - When he throws the 'good' 4-Seam Fastball ('g_fb' = 1), the column 'inches' shows that he is locating the pitch just fractions of an inch below the top of the zone
     #### 2023
     ![Screenshot 2023-09-11 201310](https://github.com/josephmontes/VAA/assets/125607783/70802e8a-de38-4275-a2d4-d6e9c1cee737)
-    - In 2023, the 'inches' column reveals that, on average, he is just missing above the zone with this pitch now
+    - In 2023, the 'inches' column reveals that, on average, he is missing above the zone with this pitch now
-    - This insight corresponds with the way his overall BB% has trended: 2021: *8.4%*, 2022: *11.5%*, 2023: *15.7%*
+    - This insight corresponds with how his overall BB% is trending: 2021=*8.4%*, 2022=*11.5%*, 2023=*15.7%*
 - Additionally, he consistenly throws his 4-Seam Fastball over 60% of the time each season, so it may be the case that hitters are sitting on it and he needs to incorporate another reliable pitch to keep hitters honest

 ### Spencer Strider
-  - If you are like me and was wondering where is Spencer Strider on this list
+  - If you are like me and was also wondering where Spencer Strider is on this list
-  - He throws it 28% of the time with it being extremely effective
+  - He throws the 'good' 4-Seam Fastball 28% of the time with it being extremely effective
     #### 2022
     ![Screenshot 2023-09-11 203427](https://github.com/josephmontes/VAA/assets/125607783/70f03a98-2fc3-4327-a6da-c73333a1011c)
     #### 2023
     ![Screenshot 2023-09-11 203435](https://github.com/josephmontes/VAA/assets/125607783/c9e327da-3b1e-498f-b0b3-3456a5497587)

-- His 4-Seam Fastball's regression in the 2023 season is coming from the times that he does *not* throw this specific type of 4-Seam Fastball, since the wOBA value when g_fb = 0 has ballooned from .290 in 2022 to .404 in 2023
+- His 4-Seam Fastball's regression in the 2023 season is coming from the times that he does *not* throw this 'good' type of 4-Seam Fastball, since the wOBA value when g_fb = 0 has ballooned from .290 in 2022 to .404 in 2023
   - He could be suffering from what I mentioned with Michael Kopech where he throws his 4-Seam Fastball at such a high rate (60% of the time), batters are sitting on it and able to punish the 'bad' ones